gabrielssa/psoft-front/README.md

 # :us: English

-resulting code from the software project course (UFCG).
+Resulting code from the software project course (UFCG).
 Made in html, css and javascript.

 # Português Brasileiro